misael-diaz/PyBDS/README.md

 Congratulations you have just merged your first pull request!

 That's all you have to do until our next online meeting.
+That's all you have to do until our next online meeting.